danielabar/meblog/src/markdown/rails-kafka-consumer.md

 ## Conclusion

 This post has covered a technique for integrating Kafka into a Rails application using the Karafka gem.
 We learned how to avoid complexity in the consumer by limiting its responsibilities to communicating with Kafka, while introducing a model for validations, and a service for business logic.
-This makes each component easier to read and test.
+This makes each component easier to maintain.
 This post got quite lengthy so I'm not including the tests here, but you can view the fully working demo project including tests on [Github](https://github.com/danielabar/karafka_rails_consumer_demo).

 ## TODO
 * Add consumer test in demo project
 * Shorten model section - present the final code with all validations at once
-* This is a relatively simple example, imagine there could be more business rules, eg: product could have an active flag, and only should update inventory if product is still active.
-* Add `=== EXPLANATIONS ===` to log output in "Introduce Karafka" section.
-* Link to confluent, briefly explain "Kafka as a service"
-* Aside/assumption basic knowledge of Rails and Kafka
-* Inventory info is updated based on business events -> makes it a good fit to integrate with Kafka, which is designed for event-driven systems.
-* Sometimes get large bursts of inventory events, useful to have these persisted in a Kafka topic, and the Rails app, via a Kafka consumer will process these when it can -> i.e. don't have to worry about lost messages like you would the a service oriented REST solution.
-* Maybe mention schema validation as an aside?
-Can prevent some issues but still good to have resiliency on the consumer application.
 * Mention just barely scratched the surface of what can be done with kafka and karafka, link to docs for more advanced use cases.
-* Aside you can also run a multi-broker cluster to experiment with partitions and replicas distributed across brokers, point to multiple setup from my course repo (but for this demo, a simple setup will suffice).
 * Better feature image
 * Maybe ref re: service: https://dev.to/isalevine/using-rails-service-objects-to-make-skinny-controllers-and-models-3k9c
 * Maybe mention in this simple example, the attributes in the message correspond neatly with attributes in the `products` table, but a real app would be more complicated, requiring checks and updates across different db tables.b